-- For Unix systems, the object file contains: - An object file header describing the size and position of the other portions of the object file. - The text segment containing the machine instructions. - The data segment containing the data values. - Relocation information identifying the list of instructions and data words that depend on absolute addresses. - A symbol table containing global labels and associated addresses in object file and the list of unresolved references. - Debugging information to allow a symbolic debugger to associate machine instruction addresses with source line statements and data addresses with variable names.
+- An object file header describing the size and position of the other portions of the object file. - The text segments containing the machine instructions. - The data segments containing the data values. - Relocation information identifying the list of instructions and data words that depend on absolute addresses (e.g., call printf function from your code). - A symbol table containing global labels and associated addresses in object file and the list of unresolved references. - Debugging information to allow a symbolic debugger to associate machine instruction addresses with source line statements and data addresses with variable names.